How to find out if your Facebook info was offered to hackers

 That argument doesn't hold water, said ZDNet's Larry Dignan.
 "Phone numbers, Facebook IDs, full names and birth dates aren't likely to change often.
 That data is durable and has a long shelf life.
 It would be valuable for cybercrime whether it was 2019 or 2010."

 Large data breaches from social networks also can have long-lasting implications.
-In 2012, Russian cybercriminals hacked LinkedIn, the social network for professionals, and sold a trove of more than 100 million personal records.
+In 2012 and 2016, Russian cybercriminals hacked LinkedIn, the social network for professionals, and sold a trove of more than 100 million personal records.
 Although LinkedIn eventually patched the security vulnerability, the stolen database is still routinely used by criminals and hackers.

 How to find out if your data was leaked